The quantum switch is uniquely defined by its action on unitary operations: Introduction

+The question of whether supermaps are uniquely defined by their action on unitary CPTP maps is first considered in Ref.~\cite{qswitch}, where the authors have analysed the incoherent version of the quantum switch---a bilinear supermap that transforms an independent pair of local CPTP maps into a classically-controlled mixture of the pair applied in two possible orders.
+Also in Ref.~\cite{qswitch}, the authors have shown that the incoherent switch is uniquely defined by its action on unitary CPTP maps.
+Here, we prove that the coherent quantum switch is also uniquely defined by its action on unitary CPTP maps under linearity and completely CP preserving (see definition below).

-When dealing with the ``lower-order case'' where one considers quantum operations which transform quantum states into quantum states, linearity itself is enough to ensure that the action of quantum operations on pure quantum states uniquely defines the action of this operation on any quantum state.
-This holds because the linear space spanned by pure quantum states forms the whole set of self-adjoint operators.
-An analogous problem then would be to define the action of a quantum operation for a restricted set of pure states and then analyze how the CP condition restricts the extension of this operation to the set of all quantum states in a non-trivial way, problem which is discussed in Refs.~\cite{chefles00,chefles03,extending,ncopy}.
-We also remark Ref.~\cite{haapasalo14} which investigates when the marginals of a linear map uniquely determine its whole action and Ref.~\cite{guerini18} which analyses when compatible tuples of measurements admit a unique joint measurement.
+When dealing with the ``lower-order case'' where one considers CPTP maps which transform quantum states (or, rather, density operators) into quantum states, the linearity itself is enough to ensure that the action of the maps on pure quantum states uniquely defines the action of the maps on any quantum state\footnote{The same applies to CP instruments.}.
+This holds because the linear space spanned by pure quantum states contains all self-adjoint operators.
+An analogous problem then would be to define the action of a CPTP map for a restricted set of pure states and then analyse how the CP condition restricts the extension of this map to the set of all quantum states in a non-trivial way, a problem which is discussed in Refs.~\cite{chefles00,chefles03,extending,ncopy}.
+We also remark Ref.~\cite{haapasalo14} which investigates when the marginals of a linear map uniquely determine its action and Ref.~\cite{guerini18} which analyses when compatible tuples of measurements admit a unique joint measurement.